Ivystrode/filesync/readme.txt

 Program to backup files to offsite locations

 - NOTE - rsync may be easier and safer for this.
-However this may be a way to transmit the IP address of this server to another server and vice versa by sending it in a text file...
+But I enjoyed making this and it will still be a good way for different machines to regularly update each other on what their current IP is

 CURRENT BEST WORKING STATE:
 Transmitter class takes host, port, list of days to back up and time range in a tuple and then runs scheduled backups